SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 0 (`NOT_ON_TIMER`) will be returned by digitalPinToTimer() or digitalPinToTimerNow() (herafter: dPTT and dPTTN) if the specified pin has no timer.

 `*` Currently, the 3 low bits are never set to 1.
 However, this may change in the future.
 There are unfortunately two three-bit pieces of information vying for the same three data bits, and which piece of information you want depends on what you're doing, and is only trivial to determine for TCA0: the waveform output channel (0-2 or 0-5) or the mux option (0-6) that points to that pin, .
 No other timer will ever be numbered 0x10-0x17, nor 0x08-0x0F.
 0x18-0x1F is reserved for hypothetical future parts with a third TCA.
 Hence to test for TCA type: `(timerType = MILLIS_TIMER & 0xF8; if (timerType || timerType < 0x20) {timerType = 0}` will give either `NOT_ON_TIMER`, `TIMERA0`, `TIMERA1`, or in the future, potentially `TIMERA2`.
-Note that dPTT does not report on the TCAs at all on DxCore (unlike megaTinyCore) - only dPTTN does, because since we
+Note that dPTT does not report on the TCAs at all on DxCore (unlike megaTinyCore) - only dPTTN does, because dPTT needs to be a macro (or at least constant/compiletime known and foldable) otherwise it causes problems with other code that relies upon it being a macro (often without realizing it), or which produce really bad output from that.
+But at compiletime, you have no idea which timer the TCAs are on - you don't know that until you call analogWrite, which calls the function dPTTN()
 `**` What was described above regarding including the TCA mux option would look much like this.
 Notice how we split the byte up into, effectively, `***` A hypothetical part with multiple DACs with output buffers will extend this by increasing the count.  into 0x8x.
 `@` Planned for future use.
 All 0x9x values are reserved for future applications of the RTC and/or PIT and not other new kinds of timers to be determined at a future date.